-Exhibit 12 Base case modeling assumptions
+Base-case modeling assumptions

 Attribute Metric

-Portfolio Par Amount 402,701,824
+Portfolio Par Amount 410,308,101

-WARF (after credit estimate adjustment) 1,041
+WARF (after credit estimate adjustment) 1,279

-Asset correlation of the portfolio 28%
+Asset correlation of the portfolio 27%

-WAS 2.4%
+WAS 2.7%

-WARR 70%
+WARR 73%

-\The WAS over the applicable floating rate index of each respective loan is around 2.4% as of the expected closing date.
-About 89% of the portfolio is currently linked to Libor and the remaining is linked to SOFR.
-If the floating rate index of all the loans linked to Libor is transitioned to SOFR with credit adjustment spread, the equivalent WAS over SOFR is around 2.7%, assuming the credit adjustment spread is 11.448 basis points (for loans with monthly payment frequency), 26.161 basis points (for loans with quarterly payment frequency) and 42.826 basis points (for loans with semiannual payment frequency), as published by the International Swaps and Derivatives Association on 5 March 2021.
+All of the assets in the portfolio are currently linked to SOFR.
+The WAS over the applicable floating rate index of each respective loan is approximately 2.7% as of the expected closing date, assuming the credit adjustment spread is 26.161 basis points (for loans with quarterly payment frequency) and 42.826 basis points (for loans with semi-annual payment frequency), as published by the International Swaps and Derivatives Association on 5 March 2021.
 Sources: Sole Global Coordinator and Moody's Investors Service